Lena WahlbergSenior Lecturer, Associate Professor

 UKÄ subject classification

-I am associate senior lecturer in jurisprudence, specializing in medical law.
+I am a senior lecturer in jurisprudence, specializing in medical law.
 Most of my research has been concerned with problems that arise in the interface of law and the natural sciences.
 In my doctoral thesis, I examined some of the difficulties that arise when information from the natural sciences is used in the enforcement of tort law and environmental law.
 More precisely, the thesis showed how disciplinary differences pertaining to the conceptualizations of empirical matters hamper the establishment of legally relevant causal relations through the application of scientific information.
 The project was co-funded by the Faculty of Law and the Faculty of Humanities at Lund University, and the research was conducted interdisciplinarily, in jurisprudence and theoretical philosophy.
 I finished the project in December 2010 with the dissertation Legal Questions and Scientific Answers: Ontological Differences and Epistemic Gaps in the Assessment of Causal Relations.

 Part of my more recent research has been conducted within the interdisciplinary project “Ad hominem arguments in the legal evaluation of evidence”.
 The project involves the collaboration of researchers from the departments of psychology and law.
 As a part of this project, I studied to what extent arguments about an expert’s personal character affect the degree to which the courts rely on the expert’s statements.